 "Art of Freelance taught me the power of accountability and how wonderful it is to receive feedback from people who actually care about you and your success.
 Having feedback, support, and accountability from other creatives is something I've been craving for the past year."

 - Morgan Brown, Artist

-During the Art of Freelance 10-week online course, Morgan Brown worked on her project Conversations I Wish I Had, an experiential pop-up phone booth that provides a safe space for people to connect with someone in their life who has passed on.
+During the Art of Freelance 10-week online workshop, Morgan Brown worked on her project Conversations I Wish I Had, an experiential pop-up phone booth that provides a safe space for people to connect with someone in their life who has passed on.
 More info at deathdialogue.com.

 “I received support from my cohort during the crazy shooting weeks and feedback during the neurotic ones… I also believe that this project is a great example of what a little accountability, solid support and self-determination can yield.
 I will preach Art of Freelance to fellow creatives as long as I live.”

 'Charlotte Dreams' is a photographic essay that explores the unconventional life of Charlotte Carón, a 70-year-old hustler with a 25-year-old spirit.
 Using an immersive documentary approach, this essay shows what it means to age alone in Los Angeles.

 – Sunny Strader, Photographer

 “As a freelancer - you’re always living in the now - or the next project.
 But Art of Freelance forced me to think about the life that I want to live and how I want to get there.
 As a father of two young children - it’s especially important to be future planning - and that’s something that’s hard to remember with the daily grind.
 So I was grateful for the actual, hard questions that I was forced to ask of myself.”